quintusdias/hdfeos_python_zoo/README.md

 6. Rebuild the RPMs with ``rpmbuild -bb netcdf.spec``
 7. Install the newly-built RPM(s).

-The Fedora repository RPM of netdf4-python3 (version 1.0.2-1) does not seem to adequately support Python3 strings.
+The Fedora repository RPM of netdf4-python (version 1.0.2-1) for both Python 2 and 3 does not seem to adequately support HDF5 strings.
 You should use pip to install the latest version (1.1.10 or more recent), as well as installing basemap via pip.

 Ubuntu 13.10
 ============